Our map shows the top VC investing in tech companies in each state, from 500 Startups in California to Lerer Hippeau in New York.

-Although startups based in California, New York, and Massachusetts have traditionally accounted for the majority of VC tech investment activity in the United States, VCs are spurring other hotbeds of innovation across the country.
+Although startups based in California, New York, and Massachusetts have traditionally accounted for the majority of VC tech investment in the US, VCs are spurring other hotbeds of innovation across the country.

 |Iowa||Next Level Ventures|

 |Michigan||Detroit Venture Partners|

 |South Carolina||Good Growth Capital|